aftabfaiz1999/movie_recommender_system/README.md

 mow open new command prompt type streamlit run app.py

-# if you have any problem then watch how to run
+# if you have any problem then watch how to run.mp4

 #Project Discription
 This project based on content based recommand system